-Those 3 things described above, are the certain way to not only getting rid of cellulite, but also to stay cellulite free for good.
+Those 2 methods described above, are the certain way of not only getting rid of cellulite, but also of staying free from cellulite for good.

 That’s it.
-You will get rid of cellulite fast if you apply the three methods described above.
-There are obviously many other methods that can help decrease cellulite and/or speed up its reduction.
-To apply some other methods, it’s good to understand what cellulite is and what are its causes.
+You will get rid of cellulite fast if you apply the 2 methods described above.
+There are obviously many other methods that can help decrease cellulite and/or speed up its reduction, but from my personal experience, none of them is as fast, easy and inexpensive to apply at home, as the 2 methods described above.

 Together with the exercises and pills you might go on the anti-cellulite diet, to achieve even faster results.
-I wrote about the anti-cellulite diet here, so I won’t be writing much about it on this article.
+I wrote about the anti-cellulite diet here, so I won’t be writing much about it in this article.
 You can find all the anti-cellulite foods there.

 If you are the person who likes to know everything about the problem you’re facing, then below is all the important info about cellulite that you might need.